How do I apply for a library card?

 What if I’m late returning my materials?
 Will I have fines?

 We no longer charge fines for children’s materials.
 During COVID we have suspended fines on all other materials as well.
 We do still charge replacement fees for lost or damaged library materials.

 You are financially responsible for materials checked out on your card.
 If your card is lost or stolen, please report it to us right away so we can make sure no one else uses it!
 We can give you a new library card when you present your photo ID at the desk.

 How often do I need to renew my card?

 For regular cards, you’ll be asked to renew your card once a year.
 This is to make sure that we have your current contact information.
-Temporary cards will need to be renewed every three months.
+Temporary cards are not eligible to be renewed.

 How do I apply for a library card for my child?